Return to the main TTYtter page

 &defaulthandle to display the tweet.
 Every "overloadable"

-function has a corresponding default* subroutine to get the
+function has a corresponding default* subroutine (the

 default behaviour.
 You are under no obligation to call it, but it is